agathabarros/agathabarros/README.md

 ## About Me

 - 🎓 Studying at 42 School
-- 📚 Finalist in Administration
+- 📚 Finalist in Administration at UERJ
 - 🌍 Seeking experiences in tech

 ### 🚀 Professional Experience